 2. Kamatera – Affordable cloud platform with managed VPS

 The Kamatera cloud platform offers managed and unmanaged services, including website hosting.
-The provider supports a wide range of use cases at a good performance level.
+The provider supports a range of use cases at a good performance level.
 Be sure to use Kamatera’s 30-day free trial to see if it works for you.

 You can configure Kamatera servers in more than 150 ways to match your application.
-As the workload increases, you can scale out to hundreds of servers per second.
+As the workload increases, you can scale to hundreds of servers per second.

 You can also run 100+ operating system images (Windows or Linux) on the platform.
 And you can add load balancers, private networks, firewalls, virtual desktop environments, and more.